diogoleite87/diogoleite87/README.md

 ###

 <p align="left">
   Hi there!
-I'm currently studying at the Universidade Federal Ouro Preto, in the sixth semester of the Information Systems course.
+I'm currently studying at the Universidade Federal Ouro Preto, in the seventh semester at System Information.
 </p>

 ---